Empirical Bayes learning from selectively reported confidence intervals: Modeling assumptions

 \section{Modeling assumptions}

-Our goal is to learn functionals of the latent effect distribution from the observed $Z_i$ in the histogram shown in Fig.~\ref{fig:hist_med}.
-Our basic modeling assumption is encoded in~\eqref{eq:snr_prior} and~\eqref{eq:z_normal}, and further modified to account for the following two concerns. \begin{itemize}[leftmargin=*] \item \textbf{Selection into abstracts}: Not all z-scores appear in abstracts.
-The histogram shows a large gap near $0$, with only few z-scores in $(-1.96, 1.96)$, consistent with selection against non-significant results.
-Studies with statistically significant results are more likely to be highlighted in abstracts, while null findings may remain unpublished, or perhaps be relegated to the main text.
-This selection mechanism means that the observed $Z_i$ provide a biased sample. \item \textbf{Sign information}: The histogram shows far more positive than negative z-scores, but sign information is difficult to interpret for two reasons.
-First, the direction of a reported effect does not consistently indicate clinical benefit or harm; a positive coefficient might represent increased survival in one abstract but increased mortality in another, depending on how outcomes are coded.
-Second, when comparing treatments $A$ and $B$ with no natural control, investigators may report $\mathrm{A}-\mathrm{B}$ or $\mathrm{B}-\mathrm{A}$ depending on which yields a positive result, introducing a data-driven asymmetry.
-For both of these reasons, we model only $\abs{Z_i}$, discarding the sign as unreliable.
-However, this means we do not account for sign-dependent selection. \end{itemize}
+Our goal is to learn functionals of the SNR distribution from the observed $Z_i$ in the histogram shown in Fig.~\ref{fig:hist_med}.
+Our basic modeling assumption is encoded in~\eqref{eq:snr_prior} and~\eqref{eq:z_normal}, and is further modified to account for the following two concerns. \begin{itemize}[leftmargin=*] \item \textbf{Selection into abstracts}: Not all z-scores appear in abstracts.
+The histogram shows a large gap near $0$, with few z-scores in $(-1.96, 1.96)$, consistent with selection against non-significant results.
+Studies with statistically significant results are more likely to be highlighted in abstracts, while null findings may remain unpublished, or be relegated to the main text.
+Even when null findings are published, confidence intervals for them are less likely to be reported in abstracts.
+This selection mechanism means the observed $Z_i$ provides a biased sample. \item \textbf{Sign information}: The histogram has more positive than negative z-scores, but sign information is difficult to interpret.
+The direction of a reported effect does not consistently indicate clinical benefit or harm; a positive coefficient might represent increased survival in one abstract but increased mortality in another, depending on outcome coding.
+Moreover, when comparing treatments $A$ and $B$ with no natural control, investigators may report $\mathrm{A}-\mathrm{B}$ or $\mathrm{B}-\mathrm{A}$ depending on which yields a positive result, introducing a data-driven asymmetry; similarly, investigators may change the coding of binary outcomes.
+For these reasons, we model only $\abs{Z_i}$, discarding the sign as unreliable. \end{itemize}